NamerPRO/AdvancedNMotd/.github/ISSUE_TEMPLATE/bug-report--api-.md

 - [ ] You are using the latest AdvancedNMotd API
 - [ ] This is not an issue caused by another extension
 - [ ] This question was not already asked
-- [ ] You used api in accordance with documentation
+- [ ] You used API in accordance with documentation

 **Describe the question**
 A clear and concise description of what your question is.